To Hell With Corporate Hierarchy Titles

 Fancy job titles

 Incomprehensible job titles are an elitist affectation.
 If there’s one thing most industries need less of, it’s that.
-"Funny" job titles started out as a quirky thing—mostly at big companies—that were supposed to indicate the supposedly informal environment.
+"Funny" job titles started out as a quirky thing—mostly at big companies—that was supposed to indicate the supposedly informal environment.
 But then things got a bit out of hand.

 It's certainly nice when companies let go of job titles, but not necessarily if they're really doing it to replace them with other ones.
 For instance, “Fairy Godmother of Wishes” is the title the CEO of the Make a Wish Foundation uses.
 And you know what?
 In the context of the organization's work and motto, it is actually kind of cute, but the "Sales Ninjas" and "Happiness Heroes" that flood our LinkedIn pages are, well, silly.
 And meaningless.
 And incredibly annoying (to Pim, anyway).